firasuke/awesome/README.md

 * [Diverse Linux](https://gitlab.exherbo.org/diverse/diverse-design): A spin of
-Exherbo Linux that provides a set of opinionated defaults, lightweight and/or performant alternatives, binary packages and pre-installed utilities.
+Exherbo Linux that provides a set of opinionated defaults, lightweight and/or performant alternatives, binary packages and pre-installed utilities

 * [Docker Linux From Scratch (DLFS)](https://github.com/reinterpretcat/lfs):
 Docker configuration for building Linux From Scratch system